 With ME/CFS and Long Covid, quick, easy recovery cannot be taken for granted.
 Often crushing fatigue — even after minor everyday exertions — is a major concern for persons living through ME/CFS and Long Covid.
 The kind of fatigue being considered is a relentless “tired to the bone” fatigue that can persist for days, even weeks and perhaps months after exertion.
 What is PEM, and why is it so important to discuss?
-Learn more here, and check out the Stop.
-Rest.
-Pace campaign from our friends at #MEAction.
+Learn more here, and check out this resource about managing PEM using a heart rate monitor.

 As a person with ME/CFS or Long Covid, you need to determine your individual limits for physical and mental activity, and plan your day accordingly.
 Sounds easy?
 It’s not!
 But, through trial and error, and careful charting of your symptoms after diﬀering types of activities, you can find your rhythm to avoid “crashes.”
 Rest is the main ingredient for reinstating your physical equilibrium.